 According to research conducted by the US Bureau of Labor Statistics, a textbook's cost rose by 88% between 2006 and 2016.
 The increase is even higher than the tuition fees and housing cost, i.e., 63% and 50%, respectively.

 EdTech has provided the world with a solution to save this cost.
-The digital books not only saves cost on publishing but also allow far-reaching distribution among learners.
-Moreover, digital resources come handy to be updated or revised when needed.
+Digital books not only saves cost on publishing but also allow far-reaching distribution among learners.
+Moreover, digital resources come in handy to be updated or revised when needed.
 EdTech has also saved the transportation cost of students.

 It is also very reasonable to open an EdTech startup.
 With the advent of open source and an increase in the number of reliable outsourcing companies, you can now have a piece of software built for a fraction of what it used to cost.
 Open-source solutions have decreased the expenses of building a new EdTech product by 20-50%.

 Many unexplored opportunities are awaiting for companies to grab.
 Let’s have a look at some of them.